api7/wasm-nginx-module/README.md

 **context:** *http*

-Select the WASM VM.
+Select the Wasm VM.
 Currently, only wasmtime and WasmEdge are supported.
-If the directive is not set, the WASM VM won't be enabled.
+If the directive is not set, the Wasm VM won't be enabled.

 ## Methods